bielaltoe/two_camera_epipolar_line_tracker/readme.md

-# 2 Camera Norm Tracker
+# 2 Camera Epipolar Line Tracker

 ## Description
-2 Camera Norm Tracker is a computer vision project designed to track objects using 2 camera feeds.
+2 Camera Epipolar Line Tracker is a computer vision project designed to track objects using 2 camera feeds.
 It leverages YOLO11 for object detection and epipolar geometry for accurate tracking across different camera views.
 This project is useful for applications requiring object tracking in multi-camera setups, such as surveillance and sports analysis.

 ## Features
 - Multi-camera object tracking